Kareem-AEz/shunk/README.md

 ![](aesthetics/shunk-og.png)
-# Shunk 🎲
+# Shunk - Pig Game Re-Mastered 🎲

-**Shunk** is the third project from Jonas Schmedtmann's "[The Complete JavaScript Course](https://www.udemy.com/share/101Wfe3@JetUOQA5b7oD7aQshD-rlc9lnqIh5lz2hUjXtMipOi9QmcwOqTq0_-9SmUsYahJy/)".
-This game has been completely redesigned and reimagined with a fresh approach, built using **HTML**, **CSS**, and **JavaScript**.
-Shunk is a fun and strategic 2-player dice game where players take turns rolling the dice, banking points, and racing to reach 100 points first.
-The game combines luck with strategy, as players must decide whether to risk rolling for a higher score or play it safe and bank their points.
-If a player rolls a 1, their current turn's score resets to zero, and they must pass the turn to their opponent.
-The first player to accumulate 100 points wins!
+**Shunk - Pig Game Re-Mastered** is the third project from Jonas Schmedtmann's "The Complete JavaScript Course".
+This reimagined version of the classic Pig dice game is built using **HTML**, **CSS**, and **JavaScript** with a modern approach.
+Players take turns rolling the dice, banking points, and racing to reach 100 points first.
+The game blends luck and strategy, where players must decide whether to roll for more points or hold and bank their current score.

-## Features
+## Key Features
+- **Randomized First Player**: At the start of each game, the first player is randomized, adding a unique twist to each playthrough.
-- **2-Player Mode**: Play head-to-head with a friend!
+- **2-Player Mode**: Compete head-to-head with a friend!
-- **Dice Roll & Hold Mechanics**: Roll the dice to add to your current score, but be careful!
-If you roll a 1, you lose all points for that turn.
-You can also hold and bank your points to play it safe.
+- **Dice Roll & Hold Mechanics**: Roll the dice to add points to your current score.
+If you roll a 1, your turn ends, and your current score for that round resets to zero.
+You can also play it safe by holding to bank your points and pass the turn to the opponent.
-- **Winning Threshold**: The first player to reach **100 points** wins the game.
+- **Winning Threshold**: The first player to reach **100 points** wins.
-- **Game Animations**: Includes animations for the player turns, and errors, enhancing the user experience.
+- **Game Animations**: Animations make each dice roll, score update, and turn change more engaging.
+- **Error Feedback with Animations**: Special animations, such as the shake effect, give players visual feedback when errors occur (e.g., rolling before the game starts or trying to roll after the game is over).
-- **Canvas Confetti Celebration**: When a player wins, a burst of colorful confetti celebrates the victory!
+- **Canvas Confetti Celebration**: Upon victory, a vibrant confetti burst celebrates the winner using the **canvas-confetti** library.
-- **Handling Edge Cases with Animations**: Smooth error-handling animations (such as a shake effect) ensure that even unexpected situations—like trying to roll before starting a turn—are met with visual feedback, making the game more engaging and user-friendly.

 ## Technologies Used
 - **HTML5, CSS3, and JavaScript**: The core technologies powering the game.
-- **canvas-confetti**: [canvas-confetti](https://www.npmjs.com/package/canvas-confetti) is lightweight library used to create fun, celebratory confetti animations when a player wins.
+- **canvas-confetti**: [canvas-confetti](https://www.npmjs.com/package/canvas-confetti) is a lightweight library used to create fun, celebratory confetti animations when a player wins.

 ## How to Play
 1. Players take turns rolling the dice.
 The number on the dice is added to the player's current score.